 No, the Aluma watercraft is unique in design and capabilities meeting the requirements for a sole source procurement.
 Constructed from Aluminum the Aluma watercraft can safely operate in shallow water, flood water, rivers and tidal areas.
 In addition to operating in a variety of conditions, the Aluma water crafts can be air lifted and air dropped for remote uses.

 What is the warranty

-Each boat comes with a 2 year warranty on the hull and 1 year on the motor.
+Each boat comes with 1 year warranty on the hull and motor.